How is Cuba experiencing the energy blockade?

 Following the illegal US operation against Venezuela, a deliberate disinformation campaign has been carried out to sow doubts about the survival of the country's revolution.

-The events of the last 72 hours represent a qualitative escalation in the 25-year history of regime change operations by the United States government against the Bolivarian Revolution in Venezuela.
-The execution of “Operation Absolute Resolve” by the United States, including targeted bombing and the illegal abduction of President Nicolás Maduro, has created a moment of profound crisis, but also of profound clarity.
-For revolutionary forces worldwide, concrete analysis is required to combat disinformation, understand the objective balance of power, and chart a path forward.
+The execution of “Operation Absolute Resolve” by the United States, a targeted bombing and the illegal kidnapping of President Nicolás Maduro, has created a moment of profound crisis, but also of profound clarity.

 Read more